-What is a ‘Right’?
+What is a constitutionally protected right?

-A “right” is a moral or legal entitlement.
+A right is a moral or legal entitlement.

 In the context of the United States Constitution, a right relates to the national government and the civic body.
 The Constitution implies many rights, and it explicitly states others.